galasokolova/spring-in-action-demo/chap6-fine-tuning-config/README.md

-# 🌮 Taco Cloud – Chapter 6: Fine-Tuning Spring Boot Configuration
+# 🌮 Taco Cloud – Chapter 6: Working with configuration properties
+# 6.1.3 Configuring the embedded server
+## HTTPS

 This module demonstrates the key techniques from **Chapter 6 – Section 6.1** of *Spring in Action*: